-- Groynes go about as a hindrance which obstructs individuals strolling along a seashore
+- Groynes are a hindrance that obstructs individuals from strolling along a seashore

 - The seashore on the downdrift side of the groyne can be a lot lower than the up-float side.
-This can make them hazardous, especially for small kids.
-At Hornsea on the Holderness Coast, there is a tallness contrast of nearly 2m between the seashore either side of one crotch.
+This can make them hazardous, especially for small children.
+At Hornsea on the Holderness Coast, there is a height contrast of nearly 2m between the seashore on either side.

-- Seashores downdrift of the barriers is famished of seashore material because of their effect on the longshore float.
+- A seashore’s downdrift of the barriers causes a decrease in seashore material because of their effect on the longshore float.
 This prompts expanded erosion, which has a monetary impact further along the coast.

 - Groynes need standard upkeep.

 - Ocean dividers can influence access to the seashore.

 - Coastal flooding can happen when waves overtop (break over) the ocean divider.

 - Ocean dividers are over the top expensive to develop and keep up.
 The UK Government is contributing £30m on another ocean divider in Dawlish, Devon, securing the mainline railroad after the line fell during storms on 4 February 2014.